 The HnR Scout is a pure offensive build leveraging extreme mobility to reach advantageous positions and deliver destructive flanking shots to biological targets before retreating safely out of sight.
 While powerful, the HnR Scout cannot perform alone as its targets must first be damaged, suppressed or disoriented during the turn in order for Hit and Run to activate.
 Properly supported, the HnR Scout can efficiently and reliably 'delete' high value targets.
 Proper positioning must however be carefully maintained as the light armor required for this build will not allow much room for error.
 Finally, the innate utility of Recon stays a welcome addition to any squad.

-Sample Hit and Run Build: Hit and Run -> Ranger -> Vital Point Targeting -> Concealment -> Sprinter -> Shadowstep
+Sample Hit and Run Build: Hit and Run -> Ranger or Snapshot -> Vital Point Targeting or Impact -> Concealment -> Shadowstep -> Extra Conditioning or Disabling Shot

-Recommended Weapons: SMG or Shotgun.
-Secondary Sawn-off or autopistol
+Recommended Weapons: Strike Rifle, SMG, or Shotgun.
+Secondary Sawed-off or Autopistol

 - Lighter armor is optimal with this build as very high mobility is required to go in close for a flank then retreat to a safe distance.

-- A SMG guarantees critical hits on exposed target but suffers from low ammo and very limited damage to targets immune to critical hits.
+- An SMG guarantees powerful critical hits on exposed targets but suffers from low ammo and very limited damage to targets immune to critical hits.
 They pair particularly well with anything that boosts critical hits, and don't necessarily need to bring extra mobility items due to the SMG's bonus.

 - Muscle Fiber Density allows for extended reach in a large number of maps, which can be useful if becoming Psionic isn't an option.